lowlighter/gracidea/README.md

 ## ![](https://github.com/lowlighter/gracidea/blob/master/client/imgs/icons/map.png) Note from the cartographer

-Each *Pokémon* player always had a favorite generation in its heart, and mine belongs to Hoenn.
-This is why I chose to normalize and serve each region with the tileset of the third generation.
+I always thought 2D *Pokémon* games had their own charm, and this is what gave birth to this project.

-Maybe this is nostalgia or "It was better then", but I always found that 2D *Pokémon* games had their own charm and this is what gave birth to this project.
-I hope you'll be able to rediscover this marvellous franchise with this extensive map !
+I hope you'll be able to enjoy and (re)discover this marvellous franchise with this extensive map !